-TruMouse Pro combines 144-channel RFID identity recognition with automated video analysis to track up to 20 individually identified mice simultaneously, in their home environment.
+TruMouse Pro combines 144-channel RFID identity recognition with automated video analysis to track up to 20 individually identified mice simultaneously, in a 1.2m x 1.2m arena.

 Existing tools force a trade-off between identity reliability and experimental scale.